-2. The ratios of cash flows to interest-bearing liabilities are not shown because there are no year-end interest-bearing liabilities.

-3. The interest coverage ratio for the fiscal year ended January 2020 is not shown because there were no interest payments.
+- 2. The ratios of cash flows to interest-bearing liabilities are not shown because there are no year-end interest-bearing liabilities. - 3.
+The interest coverage ratios for the fiscal year ended January 2020 and the fiscal year ended January 2021 are not shown because there were no interest payments. - d.

-d.
 Factors that may have a material impact on business performance e.
 Objective indicators for assessing management policies, corporate planning and strategies, and the achievement status of management goals